MoaadAmer/TechnicalDocumentationPage/README.md

 # TechnicalDocumentationPage
-freecodecamp project.
+HTML & CSSfreecodecamp project.
  For this project, I will build a technical documentation page to serve as instruction or reference for a topic.